SpaceParkLeicester/Sentinel_SAR/README.md

 # SAR data processing
-Dissertation on automate detection and volume estimation of Storage Oil Tank

 ## Initialisation steps and Pytest Commands
 * Run `python setup.py install` from the root directory of the project.